 The details of repeater use are a bit beyond the scope of this guide.
 I’d recommend you practice in simplex mode first, before experimenting with repeaters.
 I’ll cover how to connect with repeaters in another topic.

 That should cover the basics.
-A lot of the detail on using a specific GRMS radio will come from your user manual, but hopefully I’ve given you enough context here so that it all make sense.
+A lot of the detail on using a specific GRMS radio will come from your user manual, but hopefully I’ve given you enough context here so that it all makes sense.

 If you haven’t read it already, I recommend checking out my general intro to overlanding communications.
 And for specific recommendations, my guide to handheld GMRS units.
 For more info on using repeaters, check out this article.
 If you have any questions, throw them in the comments below and I’ll do my best to answer them.